Team directory: A

 Joseph G. Altonji is currently the Thomas DeWitt Cuyler Professor of Economics at Yale University.
 He previously held faculty positions at Columbia and Northwestern and has served as a visiting professor at Princeton and Harvard.
 Altonji specializes in labor economics and applied econometrics.
 His interests include labor market fluctuations, labor supply, consumption behavior, the economics of education, economic links among family members, race and gender in the labor market, wage determination, and econometric methods.

-Peter M. Aronow is Associate Professor, with tenure, in the Department of Political Science.
-His research interests include quantitative methods and political economy.
-His work has appeared in Biometrika and the Journal of Politics.
+P. M. Aronow is Associate Professor, with tenure, in the Department of Political Science.
+Professor Aronow’s research considers theory, methods, and practice in the study of human behavior.